-The amendments to these guidelines shall also be implemented after approval by the Board of Directors.
-But authorization for amendments to the appendices is granted solely to be approved by the general manager.
+This Directions shall be implemented after approval by the board of directors.

+The same shall apply to its amendments.
+However, the authorization to amend only the appendix shall be approved by the general manager.

 The Directions were enacted on April 22, 1997.